-Transaction Testing Procedure: The examiners interviewed management about its monitoring of the contractors that perform Company functions, and reviewed copies of related contracts with the third party.
+Transaction Testing Procedure: The examiners interviewed management about its monitoring of third parties who perform Company functions, and reviewed related contracts.

-Observations: Based on the review of the contract relating to emergency claim intake, there is no issue with the contractor obtaining personal information.
+Observations: Based upon review of the Company's privacy notice addendum in the standard producer contract, it appears that the Company's privacy policy minimizes any improper intrusion into the privacy of applicants and policyholders.
+Based on the review of the contract relating to emergency claim intake, there is no issue with the contractor obtaining personal information.
 Through review of the contract language, the Company appears to adequately monitor the business functions of these entities.